SEA-W6-RR/hello-world/readme.txt

 Hello Wilders!
 This is challenge 3 of Git-it!
-Continuing with Git guides: Hello World
+Exercise inside week1quest4 on branches with Git guides: Hello World